An explanation of Mondrian's oeuvre by Michael Sciam

 Avoiding illusionistic space

 Another aspect that appears unsatisfactory in Fig. 4 is the fact that the points where lines of different color intersect are no longer marked by a single homogeneous plane, as happened with the black lines, but instead by the predominance of one color over the other.
-The colors seem to be on three different planes, with yellow, red, and blue appearing respectively on the first, second, and third:
+The colors seem to be on three different planes, with yellow, red, and blue appearing respectively on the first, second, and third plane:

 Neoplasticism, New York City, 1942, Piet Mondrian